dialect-map/dialect-map-core/README.md

 Commits can be tagged to create _informal_ releases of the package.
 In order to do so:

 1. Bump up the package version (`VERSION`) following [Semantic Versioning][web-semantic].
+2. Add a new section to the `CHANGELOG`.
-2. Create and push a tag: `make tag`.
+3. Create and push a tag: `make tag`.

 [ci-status-badge]: https://github.com/dialect-map/dialect-map-core/actions/workflows/ci.yml/badge.svg?branch=main